muhammad-usama-sardar/rats-sec-cons/draft-rats-sardar-sec-cons.md

 Security considerations in RATS specifications need to clarify how the following attacks are avoided or mitigated:

+## Replay attacks

+## Relay attacks

+## Diversion attacks
-* Diversion attacks: In this attack, a network adversary -- with Dolev-Yao capabilities {{Dolev-Yao}} and access (e.g., via Foreshadow {{Foreshadow}}) to attestation key of any machine in the world -- can redirect a connection intended for a specific Infrastructure Provider to the compromised machine, potentially resulting in exposure of confidential data {{Meeting-122-TLS-Slides}}.
+In this attack, a network adversary -- with Dolev-Yao capabilities {{Dolev-Yao}} and access (e.g., via Foreshadow {{Foreshadow}}) to attestation key of any machine in the world -- can redirect a connection intended for a specific Infrastructure Provider to the compromised machine, potentially resulting in exposure of confidential data {{Meeting-122-TLS-Slides}}.
-* Relay attacks
-* Replay attacks

 # Potential Mitigations
+This section describes the countermeasures and their evaluation.

 # Examples of Specifications That Could Be Improved